Roomba j9+ vs Roborock S8 Pro Ultra: Which Is Better?

 iRobot Roomba j9+ Self-Emptying Robot Vacuum

 In our testing, the Roomba j9+ steered around three decoy dog messes and a stray phone charger without hesitating.
-It utilizes Dirt Detective, an AI software feature that tracks your home’s cleaning history to prioritize dirtier rooms and adjust suction automatically.
-You will hear the auto-empty base kick on like a jet engine for about ten seconds after a run, but it successfully clears the onboard bin into a bag designed to hold 60 days of dry debris.
+It relies on Dirt Detective, an AI software feature that tracks your home’s cleaning history to prioritize dirtier rooms and adjust suction automatically.
+You will hear the auto-empty base kick on like a jet engine for about ten seconds after a run, but it successfully clears the onboard bin into a bag built to hold 60 days of dry debris.

 Roborock S8 Pro Ultra Robot Vacuum and Mop